planetfederal/workshops/workshops/suiteintro/doc/source/geoserver/webadmin.rst

 Viewing
 -------

 The default location of the GeoServer admin interface is `<http://localhost:8080/geoserver>`_.
 The initial page is called the *Welcome* page.

 .. figure:: img/geoserver_welcome.png
-   :align: center

-   *GeoServer Welcome page*
+   GeoServer Welcome page

 Authentication
 --------------